 The American Trappist monk Thomas Merton said that “if we could let go of our own obsession with what we think is the meaning of it all, we might be able to hear God’s call and follow Him in His mysterious, cosmic dance.”

 Take a journey with Merton toward spiritual transformation and a more contemplative, peace-filled life.
-Over eight sessions you will learn from Merton about contemplatively living through prayers, readings from Merton and other spiritual masters, along with questions for small group dialogue.
+Over five sessions you will learn from Merton about contemplatively living through prayers, readings from Merton and other spiritual masters, along with questions for small group dialogue.